 I wrote to him one final time in 2010 saying, “I often reflect on the many good lessons and skills I learned as a boy scout that have helped guide me through my life and I try to share the valuable experiences with my students here in Hawaii.”
 I asked him to send me any writings or photos that he had so I could leave my daughter with a record of my childhood.
 I told him I felt honoured to have been a member of the fantastic ‘Royal Blues’ in the 1960’s and thanked him for making it possible.
 I never heard back from him and so when I returned to the U.K. in July 2017 I went to his house.
 It had a ‘For Sale’ sign posted and I later discovered that he had passed away in August 2016.
 The opportunity to bring some resolution to our relationship issues was gone forever and I feel sad about that.

 Membership of an organisation like the scouts should be a totally positive experience and leaders responsible for the safety and health of young people have a primary duty to protect them from harmful abuse.
 This was a task I took very seriously with my renegade circus in Hawaii.
 I hope that all my students had just as much fun as I did in the scouts.
-I’m proud to add that no-one ever suffered the kind of abuse that Derek and others like him inflicted on young people like me.
-That behaviour has to end and I hope that, by speaking out, victims everywhere, like me, can become a part of the positive change.
+I’m proud that no-one had to suffer what Derek and so many others ‘scouting for boys’ inflicted on young people like me.
+That behaviour has to end and I hope that, by speaking out, victims everywhere can become a part of the positive change.